rehanann4/microservice_1/README.md

 ```
 Note:
-High availabilty and scalabity not included.
+High availabilty, monitoring and scalabity not included.
 ```